s1seven/portal-docs/informations/README.md

 ## Error Handling

 Responses are formatted in the standard REST format, with a status field showing an error code and a message field with a text description of the error.
-The possible error codes are described with each API.
+The possible error codes are described with each API endpoint.
+The message can be a string, a string array or a JS object.

 For example, here is the response for a failed login request: